 I study international politics.
 My research is largely of the "Peace Science" variety, meaning I use quantitative analysis to study international security.
 Though data collection and statistical methods are core features of my research, my research is also informed by (and draws from) diplomatic history.

 My work primarily explores the political economy of security and alliance politics.
-Concretely, this means I investigate two basic questions that all leaders face when seeking security in the international system:
+This means I investigate two basic questions facing all leaders face seeking security in the international system:

 (1) Guns or butter?